Growth & the PRS

 Chart 2: Private rental price changes compared to other price indices

 The chart above focuses on price changes in the economy since 2019.
-It shows three different measures of price change: The IPHRP index – described by the ONS as “experimental” - is compared in this chart to two price indices (the CPI and CPI-H), which are better known, with each collecting price data from across the wider economy.
+It shows the PIPR index - which measures private rental prices - in comparison to two wider price indices (the CPI and CPI-H).
+Each of these wider measures collects price data from across the whole economy, the latter placing a greater weight on housing costs.

 The above chart tracks price movement on a month-by-month basis using index numbers.
-This shows how prices have moved each month using data from the ONS.
-The more widely reported annual indices provide a snapshot of the latest available price information, compared to those collected twelve months ago.
+This shows how prices have moved each month using data collected by the ONS.
+The more widely reported annual indices provide a snapshot of the latest available price information, compared to prices twelve months ago.

 For more detail on UK-inflation see this report by the ONS.